 Many or most fee structures are listed in the fine print of your statement or start-up paperwork, or even worse, buried in text online.
 It is literally small print that could take a magnifying glass to decipher!

 Bank fees are small amounts tapped on for account set-up and maintenance for both personal and business customers.
-These too can be overlooked, but they will also overlooked until they become extensive.
+These too can be overlooked, but they will only be overlooked until they become extensive.

 This is, in part, why banks are so profitable and so many investors buy bank stocks.